HOME > RealityTVDB > Jeff Probst

 Jeff Probst

-Jeffrey Lee "Jeff" Probst (born November 4, 1961) is an American game show host, executive producer and a reporter.
+Jeffrey Lee "Jeff" Probst (born Saturday November 4, 1961) is an American game show host and a executive producer.
 He is best known as the Emmy Award winning host of the U.S. version of the reality show Survivor.
-Beginning on September 10, 2012, he hosts The Jeff Probst Show, a syndicated daytime talk show produced by CBS Television Distribution.
+He was the host of The Jeff Probst Show, a syndicated daytime talk show produced by CBS Television Distribution from September 2012 to May 2013 that was lasted for one season.

 Early life